The diseased lower urinary tract yields the same symptoms regardless of cause.

 Radiographs (in cats young and old) to rule out bladder stones are a good idea as they will otherwise go undetected.

 Notice the large percentage of young adult cats for whom no clear underlying cause can be identified.
 For these cats, there are many theories on how to proceed.

 This syndrome has many causes.
-Use the links below in the text box to guide you to the area most appropriate for your own cat.
+Use the links at the bottom of the page to guide you to other resources in these areas: